Update: This offer for Barclays Arrival® Premier World Elite Mastercard® has expired. Learn more about the current offers here.

 In March 2018, Barclays stopped accepting applications for the Barclaycard Arrival® Plus World Elite Mastercard® (see terms).
 This coincided with the ramp up to the launch of the Barclays Arrival® Premier World Elite Mastercard® (see terms) and Barclays’ foray into the flexible points world.

-In June, we learned that the Barclaycard Arrival Plus would be making a return.
-Barclays started with direct mail offers and has now released online applications.
-With all the recent talk about the card, I figured it’s a good time to review what it has to offer and whether it’s worth a spot in your wallet.
+Given the new offer that waives the annual fee for the first year, I figured it’s a good time to review what the Arrival Plus has to offer and whether it’s worth a spot in your wallet.

 Biggest bonus we’ve seen on the Arrival Plus